-Requirement R2 Attachment 1 - Cyber Security Incident Response
+Requirement R2, Attachment 1, Section 4 - Cyber Security Incident Response

-The entity should have one or more documented cyber security incident response plans that include each of the topics listed.
+The entity should have one or more documented cyber Cyber security Security incident Incident response plan(s) that include each of the topics listed in Section 4.
 For assets that do not have LERC, it is not the intent to increase their risk by increasing the level of connectivity in order to have real-time monitoring.
-The intent is if in the normal course of business suspicious activities are noted at an asset containing low impact BES Cyber Systems, there is a cyber security incident response plan that will guide the entity through responding to the incident and reporting the incident if it rises to the level of a Reportable Cyber Security Incident.
+The intent is ilf, in the normal course of business, suspicious activities are noted at an asset containing low impact BES Cyber Systems, the intent is for the entity to implement there is a cyber Cyber security Security incident Incident response plan that will guide the entity through in responding to the incident and reporting the incident if it rises to the level of a Reportable Cyber Security Incident.